OctopusDeploy/blog/blog/2018-10/deploying-teamcity-to-kubernetes/index.md

 ![](gcp_creating_loadbalancer.png "width=500")

-After the load balancer is complete let's click on the URL.
+After the load balancer is complete lets click on the URL.
 If all goes well we should be presented with this screen!

 ![](team_city_k8s_port_started.png "width=500")